(Some names and locations have been changed)

-His head shook slightly, just aback, not yes, or no, and he almost smiled.
-Then I proceeded to tell him a list of what we had, step-by-step, to include a complete confession from Steve Spitz.
-Then I told him the evidence the lab was working on.
+His head shook slightly, just back and forth, not side-to-side, not yes, or no, and he almost smiled.
+Then I proceeded to tell him a list of what we had on him, step-by-step, to include a complete confession from Steve Spitz.
+Then I told him about the evidence the lab was working on.
 He listened intently.

 “You’re good,” he said.

 But actually, he was impressed with me and Bone.
-His whole demeanor changed and he sat there and told us everything, almost as only an actor could, playing the part of psycho.
+His whole demeanor changed and he sat there and told us everything, almost as only an actor could, playing the part of psycho, talking about someone else, not him.
 He spoke in a passive, monotone voice.
 He did slightly giggle over some of the rape details.
-Be bragged about the houses he “shafted.”
+He bragged about the houses he “shafted.”
 He criticized his accomplice’s inadequate performances.

 “Did Spitz lie about anything?”
 I asked.

 It was pretty clear we were dealing with a psychopath, who viewed the rest of us as mannequins to his passing fancy.
 Bone and I took long, separate written (actually typed) confessions from Crebbs.
-He was quite proud f himself.
+He was quite proud of himself and his…achievements.

 In the process of his first local court appearances, he was appointed an attorney, who immediately shut all this interaction down.
-This attorney, first-name name Gary, was a sharp guy, and we were friendly adversaries, as I was with almost all local defense attorneys.
-Gary could not conceive the mountain of evidence and confessions I’d obtained from Crebb’s.
+This attorney, first-name Gary, was a sharp guy, and we were friendly adversaries, as I was with almost all local defense attorneys.
+Gary could not conceive the unusual mountain of evidence and confessions I’d obtained from Crebbs.
 Within a few weeks, I would have a sperm match with the rape kit and a saliva match on the cigarette butts from the yard.
 Solid, solid case.
-This surely looked like a major, plea bargain.
-Crebbs was transferred to the county jail.
-He told our city jailer to tell me goodbye when they did move him.
+This surely looked like a major, plea bargain to all of us.
+When Crebbs was eventually transferred from our city jail to the county jail, he told our city jailer to tell me goodbye.

-This had all the earmarks of a plea bargain indeed, but we had a new, go-getter assistant district attorney I’ll call here “Hal Sleeve.”
-He craved the Crebb’s prosecution.
-He asked me over for a meeting at the DA’s Office and I too expected a puzzle-piece-plan to bunch the crimes together into one big, plea bargain with a hefty jail term.
+This had all the earmarks of a plea bargain indeed, but we had a new, go-getter, assistant district attorney I’ll call here “Hal Sleeve.”
+Hal craved the Crebbs prosecution.
+He asked me over for a meeting at the DA’s Office, and I expected a puzzle-piece, plan to bunch the crimes together into one big, plea bargain with a hefty jail term.

 “I am going to start with the rape,” Hal said.